Qrimpuff/hocg-fan-sim-assets/README.md

           - images: Compare images to find the best match

       --holodelta-db-path <HOLODELTA_DB_PATH>
+          [deprecated] Use holoDelta to import missing/unreleased cards data.
+The file that contains the card database for holoDelta

+      --holodelta-path <HOLODELTA_PATH>
           Use holoDelta to import missing/unreleased cards data.
-The file that contains the card database for holoDelta
+The folder that contains the source code for holoDelta

       --official-hololive
           Use the official holoLive website to import missing/unreleased cards data